Davis Class Action

-The Court ordered Opt Out period concluded on 6 August 2019.
+The Court ordered Opt Out deadline for group members concluded on 6 August 2019.

-- Quintis and Mr Wilson made false or misleading statements and engaged in misleading or deceptive conduct within the meaning of sections 1041E and 1041H of the Corporations Act by overstating in the FY15 and FY16 Financial Reports the value of Quintis’ biological assets, its profit attributable to its recognition of certain establishment fees as revenue, and its recognition of optional annual fees as intangible assets.
+- Quintis and Mr Wilson made false or misleading statements and engaged in misleading or deceptive conduct within the meaning of sections 1041E and 1041H of the Corporations Act, and/or section 12DA of the Australian Securities and Investments Commission Act (ASIC Act), by overstating in the FY15 and FY16 Financial Reports the value of Quintis’ biological assets, its profit attributable to its recognition of certain establishment fees as revenue, and its recognition of optional annual fees as intangible assets.
 This had the effect of materially overstating Quintis’ assets and revenue; and

-- EY made false or misleading statements and engaged in misleading or deceptive conduct within the meaning of sections 1041E and 1041H of the Corporations Act by issuing its FY15 and FY16 Audit Opinions and representing that Quintis’ FY15 and FY16 Financial Reports did not materially misstate the value of Quintis’ biological assets, its profit attributable to its recognition of certain establishment fees as revenue, and its recognition of optional annual fees as intangible assets, which had the effect of overstating Quintis’ assets and profits.
+- EY made false or misleading statements and engaged in misleading or deceptive conduct within the meaning of sections 1041E and 1041H of the Corporations Act, and/or section 12DA of the ASIC Act, by issuing its FY15 and FY16 Audit Opinions, and representing that Quintis’ FY15 and FY16 Financial Reports did not materially misstate the value of Quintis’ biological assets, its profit attributable to its recognition of certain establishment fees as revenue, and its recognition of optional annual fees as intangible assets, which had the effect of overstating Quintis’ assets and profits.

 Update on the Proceedings

-The hearing of the Rectification Proceeding concluded on 18 September 2020 and on 28 January 2021, his Honour Justice Lee delivered his principal judgment, which inter alia, found that the Rectification Applicants had succeeded in establishing that Quintis’ relevant insurance cover should be increased by AUD $11.25 million (Principal Rectification Judgment).
-On 6 April 2021, his Honour delivered his further judgment in the Rectification Proceeding on the issues of relief and costs.
-The effect of which was that Quintis’ insurance policies were rectified in accordance with the Court’s findings in the Principal Rectification Judgment.
+The hearing of the Rectification Application concluded on 18 September 2020 and on 28 January 2021 and 6 April 2021 respectively, his Honour Justice Lee delivered his principal and further judgments in the Rectification Proceedings, which inter alia, found that the Applicants had succeeded in establishing that Quintis’ relevant insurance cover should be increased by AUD $11.25 million (Judgments).

-On 4 May 2021, Piper Alderman received notice from the Solicitors for the Respondents in the Rectification Proceeding that appeals against his Honour Justice Lee’s judgments had been lodged with the Federal Court of Australia.
-The appeals have been lodged by:
+On 4 May 2021, Piper Alderman received notice from the Solicitors for the Respondents in the Rectification Proceedings that appeals against his Honour Justice Lee’s Judgments had been lodged with the Federal Court by insurers:

-- Vibe Syndicate Management Limited (Vibe) as managing agent for and on behalf of the underwriting members of Lloyd’s London Syndicate 5678 (as subscribing underwriters to Policy Number B0507N16FA15370).
+- Vibe Syndicate Management Limited as managing agent for and on behalf of the underwriting members of Lloyd’s London Syndicate 5678 (as subscribing underwriters to Policy Number B0507N16FA15370),

 Registration for the Davis Class Action

-Registration will be easier if you have the following information ready prior to starting the registration process:
+You will require the following information to complete the registration process:

-- Details of your acquisition of Quintis shares in the Claim Period (together with any opening balance and any sale transactions made during the Claim Period).
+- Details of your acquisition of Quintis shares in the Claim Period (together with any opening balance and any sale transactions made during the Claim Period); and

 Piper Alderman and LCM have established policies and procedures for managing conflicts of interest, client confidentiality and privacy.
 Any conflict of interest (actual, apparent, perceived or potential) will be notified to claimants in a timely manner.
 Copies of the relevant Conflicts Policies can be provided upon request.